 The balance is still more than good enough for the majority of audio mastering work – indeed, if you’re working for the web, you really don’t need any better than this anyway.
 You can hear all the detail you need, in any case.

-If you like the idea of using sound-isolating, ultra-lightweight in-ear headphones as monitors, but want a more entry-level price tag, Sennheiser has you covered with these great monitors.
+If you like the idea of using sound-isolating, ultra-lightweight in-ear headphones as monitors, but want a more entry-level price tag, Sennheiser has you covered with these great monitors, a great product to round off our best headphones for video editing list.
 The ‘Pro’ moniker here indicates a change from Sennheisers usual warmer sound to the more neutral approach favoured for studio work.

 Rather than a multi-driver approach, a single larger driver is used here, more like an over-ear headphone pair.
 Sennheiser knows exactly how to use it, tuning it for an impressively balanced sound, with solid levels of bass, a mid-range that doesn’t get washed out despite maintaining its Swiss-like neutrality, and a high-end that has no problem picking out details.
 The only issue with them at all for studio purposes is that the treble feels like it’s being a tad over-egged to emphasise those details – not really a problem, but it feels like it’s breaking out in more of a sweat to get there, compared to the more natural sound of our other choices.
 But we’re nitpicking there.